 Except for two people who remained hidden away from the crowds and the chatter, simply enjoying each others' company.

-James Potter sat in the private quarters designated to the two Heads of the school, reading over his Potions essay on the couch as the fire warmed his extremeties.
-In his arms was Lily Evans, a smile on her face and her eyes shut loosely as she used that rare bit of free time for a quick power nap.
-A blanket was covering her keeping her comfortable and cozy as she snuggled up beside James.
+James Potter sat in the private quarters designated to the two Heads of the school, reading over his Potions essay on the couch as the nearby fire warmed his extremities.
+In his arms was Lily Evans, a smile tugging on the edges of her chapped lips and her eyes shut loosely as she used that rare bit of free time for a quick power nap.
+A blanket was covering her keeping her comfortable and cozy as she snuggled up against her boyfriend.

 He started stroking her hair, careful not to wake her, and bent down to kiss her lightly on the cheek.
 He winced when he heard her whimper quietly.
 "Sorry," he whispered regrettably.
 "I didn't mean to wake you."